citizenlab/alg-policing-foi-records/README.md

 This page is a **living document**.
 We continue to await records or responses from some public bodies, and may follow up or re-submit earlier requests whose trails died or were abandoned for various reasons.
 We will add new records to this page whenever they arrive.

-If you have questions or comments regarding this resource, please contact: [?]
+If you have questions or comments regarding this resource, please contact: Cynthia [at] citizenlab [dot] ca